Domestic Abuse (DA) - Referral Process

 1. Follow Steps 1–6 and Step 8 above.

-Note: Unassigned cases will be assigned an EC via the Scheduling and Compliance Unit.
-See/call the Scheduling Unit’s OD for assistance.
+Note: Unassigned cases will be assigned an AEC/EC via the Engagement Unit.
+See/call the Engagement Unit’s OD for assistance.

 Designated Employment Services Staff